kyleb4020/Dragon-Slayer/README.md

 # Dragon-Slayer
-This is a choose your own adventure game that is very short.
+This is a random chance game to see if you are able to slay the dragon.
+This should be part of a bigger game.